CyCat-project/cycat-project-website/_services/whitepaper.md

 # How to Submit Feedback?

-The CyCAT.org project is in an initial phase and actively look for feedback.
+The CyCAT.org project is in an initial phase and we are actively looking for feedback.
 Don't hesitate to [open an issue](https://github.com/CyCat-project/cycat-project-website/issues/new/choose).
-You can have a look at our [FAQ](/faq/) if you have any more question.
+You can have a look at our [FAQ](/faq/) if you have any questions.

 # Who is Behind CyCAT.org?